About Us

 SEASON SUBSCRIPTIONS AND SINGLE TICKETS

 Income from advance season subscription sales, a major source of revenue, allows OCA to book artists for the current season and plan for the next.
 Everyone is invited to subscribe to the five-concert season series.
 See the Tickets/Subscriptions page on this website for details, including special offers and discounts, and to subscribe online via PayPal.
 To subscribe by mail, use the subscription form in the season brochure, or download and print the form on this website from the link at the bottom of the Tickets/Subscriptions page.
 Concertgoers may buy single concert tickets in advance at four local ticket outlets in downtown Oneonta: The Green Toad Bookstore, 198 Main Street; The Eighth Note music store, 10 South Main Street; the Green Earth Market, 4 Market Street; and Mountain Jam Guitars, 145 Main St.; and now also in Cooperstown at Cooperstown Natural Foods, 61 Linden Avenue.
 Tickets are also sold at the door before each concert.
-Single tickets are $25 for adults; $6 for students.
-Children age 5 and under, free.
+Single tickets are $25 for adults; $10 for students age 10 and older.
+Children age 9 and under, free.
 See the Tickets/Single Tickets page on this website for further details and to buy tickets online via PayPal.
 While we attempt to present all programs as scheduled, OCA events are subject to change.
-OCA holds all events in barrier-free facilities.
-For questions about concert access, contact OCA by email at oneonta_concert_association@yahoo.com, or leave a message by phone at (607) 432-1589.

 OCA History